Phased Re-Opening of KDVA State Veterans Cemeteries

 currently operates five State Veterans Cemeteries across the state.

-Kentucky Veterans Cemetery North East will conduct its Laying of the Wreaths ceremony beginning at 10 a.m. on Saturday, Dec.
-14.
+Kentucky Veterans Cemetery North East conducted its Laying of the Wreaths ceremony on Dec.
+18. Staff placed the wreaths.

 Kentucky Veterans Cemetery Northeast